-The IIHF Annual Congress today was held on the off day at the 2017 World Championships in Cologne, Germany, with a number of major announcements voted on to impact the future of international hockey in the coming years.
+The IIHF Annual Congress today was held on the off day at the 2019 World Championships in Bratislava, Slovakia, with a number of major announcements voted on to impact the future of international hockey in the coming years.

 Among the major decisions made were:

-- The full calendar of 2018 tournaments was announced, with hosting duties for men’s tournaments going to Denmark (for the Top Division), Hungary, Lithuania, Netherlands, Spain, South Africa and the United Arab Emirates, while the women’s tournaments will be held in France, Italy, Slovenia, Spain and Bulgaria.
+- The full calendar of 2019 tournaments was announced, with hosting duties for men’s senior tournaments going to Slovenia, Poland, Croatia, Iceland, Luxembourg, South Africa and Kyrgyzstan, hosting the newly-formed Division IV, the women’s senior tournaments will be held in France, Poland, Spain, Iceland and Bulgaria, and the men’s under-20 tournaments to be held in Belarus, Ukraine, Lithuania, South Korea and Bulgaria.

-In addition, the previously announced IIHF Hall of Fame class for 2017 will be formally inducted, with the previously announced Teemu Selänne, Saku Koivu, Joe Sakic, Uwe Krupp and Angela Ruggiero in Cologne to join the prestigious hall.
+In addition, the previously announced IIHF Hall of Fame class for 2019 will be formally inducted, with the previously announced Miroslav Šatan, Žigmund Pálffy (both Slovakia), Hayley Wickenheiser (Canada), Jörgen Jönsson (Sweden) and Mike Modano (United States) in Bratislava to join the prestigious hall.
 Our congratulations go out to all of these immensely talented superstars!

 All in all, a very exciting week of hockey just got a new boost of excitement for the future of international hockey!